Operation Independence

 Operativo Independencia ("Operation Independence") was a 1975 Argentine military operation in Tucumán Province to crush the People's Revolutionary Army (ERP), a Guevarist guerrilla group which tried to create a Vietnam-style war front in the northwestern province.
 It was the first large-scale military operation of the Dirty War.

 Background

 After the return of Juan Perón to Argentina, marked by the 20 June 1973 Ezeiza massacre which led to the split between left and right-wing Peronists, and then his return to the presidency in 1973, the ERP shifted to a rural strategy designed to secure a large land area as a base for military operations against the Argentine state.
 The ERP leadership chose to send Compañía de Monte Ramón Rosa Jiménez to the province of Tucumán at the edge of the long-impoverished Andean highlands in the northwest corner of Argentina.

+The People's Guerrilla Army (EGP) campaign in Salta (1963–1964) served as Argentina's first disastrous experiment with Cuban-style foquismo.
+Initiated by journalist Jorge Ricardo Masetti and Cuban officer Hermes Peña Torres ("Captain Hermes") under the guidance of Che Guevara, the small vanguard attempted to ignite a revolution from the isolated, rugged cloud forests of Orán.
+However, because they relied on the theory that a tiny armed nucleus could spark a rebellion without prior political roots, they quickly found themselves completely isolated from the local population.
+Plagued by tropical diseases and near-total starvation, the group collapsed from within—culminating in the tragic summary executions of their own panicked recruits, before being easily dismantled by the National Gendarmerie in mid-1964.

+Mario Roberto Santucho and the PRT-ERP deeply analyzed this failure, transforming the tragedy of the EGP into a definitive negative blueprint for how not to wage a rural insurgency.
+Rejecting Masetti's isolated strategy, Santucho realized that a guerrilla army could not survive in a vacuum; it required a robust political party deeply embedded in the working class to provide a permanent urban-rural logistics lifeline and prevent psychological collapse.
+When the ERP launched its own rural front (Frente Rural) in 1974, Santucho deliberately chose Tucumán Province over Salta because the terrain offered the same tactical jungle cover but was highly populated and anchored by radicalized sugarcane worker unions.
+By capitalizing on years of prior political organizing among these workers, the ERP successfully secured the 2,500-person civilian support and intelligence network that the EGP had fatally lacked a decade earlier.